Liquid handling robot

 The approach we initially used was to use a $40 Raspberry Pi computer, with an integrated touch screen, which was mounted to the outside of the tissue culture hood.
 The USB and power cables to the robot are run directly into the hood through the gasket seal.
 Many similar alternatives would be possible, including an i86-based tablet PC.

 More recently (due only to requirements imposed by our IT department) we have used an alternative approach where a standard desktop without a screen controls the robot.
 An iPad mounted on the hood connects to this computer over the network for control, which takes place through the web browser.

-Linux and OSX are both fine.
+Linux and OSX both work.
 Theoretically Windows should work too but we haven’t tried this.

 OpenTrons app is no longer required

 We have written a customised calibration script so you don’t need the OpenTrons app

 Example installation procedure

 It is probably a good idea to set up a virtual environment to hold all the stuff we need for this system.